An Evening of New Works by ODP Company Members

 @ MATCH – Midtown Arts & Theater Center Houston, 3400 Main St

-Featuring world premiere choreography by Open Dance Project company members Joshua de Alba, Sonia Engman, Atticus Griffin, Madelyn Manlove, and Lizzy McGoldrick.
+Featuring world premiere choreography by Open Dance Project company members Joshua de Alba, Sonia Engman, Atticus Griffin, Madelyn Manlove, Lizzy McGoldrick and guest artist Laura Harrell.

 BONNIE & CLYDE